This article on what to do if you need an out for holiday season originally appeared on Blood + Milk.

 I was in my early teens when my uncle called me a slut at Thanksgiving dinner.
 He blamed it on my very in (at that time) blue eyeshadow.
 I’m sure you and I can agree that wasn’t the cause.

-Throughout the past several weeks the phrase, “The winter is going to be hard because the holidays won’t be the same” has been repeated as often as Christmas music in December.
+Around this time last year, the phrase, “The winter is going to be hard because the holidays won’t be the same” has been repeated as often as Christmas music in December.
 First, given record screenings at airports leading up to the publication of this essay, I question how many people actually changed their Turkey Day plans.
-Secondly, blaming the challenges of this winter only on changes to holiday plans ignores the many other reasons it will be hard.
+Secondly, blaming the challenges of that winter only on changes to holiday plans ignored the many other reasons it was going to be hard.

-Because, this winter is going to be hard.
+Because, once again, this winter is going to be hard.
 Full stop.

-With virus cases and deaths surging, seasonal depression setting in, unemployment, housing, and food insecurity at high levels, a lack of national leadership, competing approaches to public health, and generally being burnt out, there are, indeed, dark, grief-filled weeks ahead of us.
+With virus cases and deaths (still) surging in many areas, seasonal depression setting in, unemployment, housing, and food insecurity at high levels, a lack of leadership in certain parts of the country, competing approaches to public health, and generally being burnt out, there are, indeed, dark, grief-filled weeks ahead of us.
 That part is objective truth.